Neve Gordon: Israel–Palestine conflict and Israeli politics

-Gordon describes himself as a supporter of the one-state solution and as a member of the Israeli peace camp.

 Directly after the February 2009 Israeli election, Gordon stated that it would have "devastating effects".
-He also stated that the new Yisrael Beiteinu party possessed 'neo-fascist' tendencies.
+He also stated that the new Yisrael Beiteinu party possessed "neo-fascist" tendencies.
 He concluded that the Obama administration should pressure the Likud-based government coalition economically and politically to adopt the two-state solution.

+In 2017, Gordon described himself as a supporter of the one-state solution and as a member of the Israeli peace camp.

 Support for economic and political boycotts of Israel

-Gordon wrote in a Los Angeles Times editorial on August 20, 2009, that he had decided to support the Boycott, Divestment and Sanctions against Israel movement.
-He stated that Israel had become so right wing and 'an apartheid state' that he felt he had no choice but to support this course of action.
+Gordon wrote in a Los Angeles Times editorial on August 20, 2009, that a one state solution "would amount to the demise of Israel as a Jewish state", that he supported the Boycott, Divestment and Sanctions against Israel movement, and that Israel had become right wing and "an apartheid state".
 This led to threats by some US donors to withhold funds from Ben-Gurion University, and to a heated debate within Israel over the rights of academics to freedom of expression.

 The Ben-Gurion University management responded by denouncing Gordon's views.
-The President of the university, Professor Rivka Carmi, said, "We are appalled by Dr. Neve Gordon's irresponsible remarks, that morally deserve to be completely and utterly condemned.
-"We disapprove of Gordon's disastrous views and reject his cynical exploitation of the freedom of speech in Israel and the university."
+The president of the university, Professor Rivka Carmi, said, "We are appalled by Dr. Neve Gordon's irresponsible remarks, that morally deserve to be completely and utterly condemned.
+We disapprove of Gordon's disastrous views and reject his cynical exploitation of the freedom of speech in Israel and the university."
 Israeli Education Minister Gideon Sa'ar called Gordon's article "repugnant and deplorable.
 Religious Affairs Minister Ya'akov Margi called on the university to immediately suspend Gordon from his job and to publicly condemn his article.